blzjmzk/ecommerce-store/README.md

 WIP

+# E-commerce project: Store

-E-commerce project frontend (see backend and dashboard in other repo)
+see backend and dashboard in other repo

+- Built in Next.js and TypeScript
+- Client-side state management (shopping cart) using Zustand
+- Toast notifications
+- Styling: Headless UI